 These activities are meant to foster a positive class climate and engage students in the class community.
 By participating in these activities in pairs or small groups, these activities also promote student-to-student interactions.

-- Syllabus Icebreaker: In small groups, students identify outstanding questions or complete a syllabus quiz.
+- Course Outline Icebreaker: In small groups, students identify outstanding questions or complete a course outline quiz.
 An alternative would be to give an “assignment icebreaker” where students work in groups to discuss and identify questions regarding assignment instructions.

 - Class Expectations: In groups of 2-4, students identify up to 6 ground rules for the use of technology in class (discuss pros and cons and etiquette).
 Instructors follow up by summarizing and discussing the expectations with students.